igabriel85/DICE-Monitoring/src/README.md

 }
 ```

+**FUTURE Version**: A more fine grained node status will be implemented.
+Currently it is boolean - online/offline.
+The last three elements  are not implemented.
+These are scheduled for future versions.

+***

 `PUT` `/v1/overlord/nodes/{NodeFQDN}`

 Changes the current information of a given node.
-Node FQDN and IP may not change from one version to another.
+Node FQDN  may not change from one version to another.

 Input: